 Automatic Payroll Deductions

-Setting up an automatic payroll deduction may be the easiest and efficient way to donate to the St. Baldrick’s Foundation.
+Setting up an automatic payroll deduction may be the easiest and most efficient way to donate to the St. Baldrick’s Foundation.
 It means your employer will take a set amount of your pay check and send it to your charity of choice.

 Dollars for Doers